gergo85/oc-paste-content/README.md

 Name | Description
 ----------- | -----------
-First parameter | The type of content: _text_ or _code_ Second parameter | The code of content (without brackets) or the ID of content
+First parameter | The type of content: _text_ or _code_ Second parameter | The code of content or the ID of content

 ## Works with plugins
 ### Usage steps